Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models: Bounded defects in periodic media

 \subsection{Periodic media}

 We begin by exploring the case of a periodic medium with no defect.
-This is given by the case where $x_0=x_1$ in our setting and we will use the notation $c_0$ to denote the fact that the defect region has been removed from $c$.
+This corresponds to $x_0=x_1$ in our setting and we will use the notation $c_0$ to denote the fact that there is no defect region in $c$.
 We define the transfer matrix $T(\omega)\in\R^{2\times2}$, for any $\omega\in\R$, to be such that any solution $u$ to \eqref{eq:helmholtz} satisfies

 for $n\in\Z\setminus\{0\}$, $\omega\in\R$.
 Under our assumption of symmetry \eqref{symmetry}, we also have that

 for $n\in\Z\setminus\{0\}$, $\omega\in\R$.